gragland/instatype/README.md

         document.getElementById('app')
     );

-If using Webpack make sure to include the style-loader:
+If using Webpack make sure to include the style-loader in your webpack config:

     module: {
         loaders: [